santoae/hydragon/README.md

-These repository is for dockerfiles that create and run a node for Hydragon testnet of Hydrachain.
+This repository is for dockerfiles that create and run a node for Hydragon testnet of Hydrachain.

 Create a node - hydragon-base